joinSamBalboa/Talent-App/README.md

 - Saw no need of separating sections into individual components.
 - Also decided against sass as it was quite a simple app.

+# Amendments
+- Changed from filtering location to just searching, to allow user to search other locations not on the select element options.